lyra/plugin-virtuemart/README.md

 Each PayZen payment plugin source file included in this distribution is licensed under GNU GENERAL PUBLIC LICENSE (GPL 2.0 or later).

-Please see LICENSE.txt for the full text of the GPL 2.0 license.
+Please see LICENSE for the full text of the GPL 2.0 license.
 It is also available through the world-wide-web at this URL: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html .